 TGah Editor: Change the paragraphs below of this subclause as follows (#10020):

-An S1G relay STA shall send a Reachable Address Update element that contains the current list of reachable addresses, in the (Re) Association Request frame to the AP to which it is associating.
+An S1G relay STA shall send a Reachable Address element that contains the current list of reachable addresses, in the (Re) Association Request frame to the AP to which it is associating.
 In this frame the relay STA shall set the Initiator MAC address field of the element to its own MAC address, and the Add/Remove subfield to 1.

 TGah Editor: Change the paragraphs below of this subclause as follows (#10018):

-An S1G relay STA shall send a frame that contains a Reachable Address Update element that contains the current list of reachable addresses to the AP to which it is associated when one of the following conditions occurs:
+An S1G relay STA shall send a Reachable Address Update frame that contains the current list of reachable addresses to the AP to which it is associated when one of the following conditions occurs:

 1) A new non-AP STA associates with the S1G relay AP of the relay